-SMEs need to plan strategically to ensure they are getting the most from their resources, from budget to staff.
+Growing businesses need to plan strategically to ensure they are getting the most from their resources, from budget to staff.
 For some having an in-house IT helpdesk won’t make sense, but as the business continues to grow then it may become clear that additional resources need to be allocated to IT management.
 Keeping your IT resources operating efficiently and managing infrastructure can be stressful, especially with a small – or no – internal team dedicated to doing so.
-This often leads to many SMEs considering outsourcing their IT function to a dedicated provider.
+This often leads to many businesses considering outsourcing their IT function to a dedicated provider.

 IT outsourcing takes the work of an in-house IT department and hands it over to a third party, who has the time, skills and experience to manage it.
-There are many reasons why an SME may look at IT outsourcing.
+There are many reasons why your business may look at IT outsourcing.
 Before making a decision they should consider these six things to make sure it’s the right solution.

 1. What are your reasons for considering IT outsourcing?